-Prescription Ski Goggles from the top ski and snow goggle manufacturers at the lowest prices allowed as Authorized Dealers make the perfect holiday gift.
-We have holiday savings coupons through the end of the year!
+Prescription Ski Goggles from the top ski and snow goggle manufacturers at the lowest prices allowed as Authorized Dealers make the perfect addition to your mountain gear.
 All of our Rx Ski Goggles utilize a prescription insert behind the goggle lens.
 By moving this prescription lens further away from the heat of your face the lenses are much less likely to fog than everyday prescription glasses under a goggle.
-A few prescription Ski Goggles from Smith have a tiny "Turbo Fan" that is absolutely the most effective way to prevent fogging.
-If fogging is a reocurring annoyance for you, we highly recommend the Smith Turbo Fan Ski Goggles.

 All manufacturers here have models with mirrored lens options that will hide an Rx insert, and venting designs that maximizes airflow in order to combat fog.
 Most goggles listed here have a spherical goggle lens.
 This will minimize distortion in the top and bottom of the lens.

 Skiers who want their prescription lenses mounted directly in the ski glasses as opposed to an insert can choose from several ski glasses listed at the bottom of the page.
-These prescription ski sunglasses have a removable foam eye seal, so these can also be worn as regular sunglasses.
-These are best for skiing in more mild conditions because the smaller airspace will heat up faster, therefore fog up faster.
+These prescription ski sunglasses have a removable foam eye seal, so they can also be worn as regular sunglasses.

 < Frequently Asked Questions > ALL Prescription Ski Goggles below are IN STOCK!